Quick! How do you get students interested in STEM?

 Here are just a few cool middle and high school STEM competitions we found:

-Computer Science Network competitions.
-The Computer Science Student Network (CS2N), a collaborative research project to increase the number of students pursuing advanced STEM degrees, hosts a variety of themed competitions for programming and robotics skills, with prizes!
+Computer Science STEM Network competitions.
+The Computer Science-STEM Network (CS-STEM Network), a collaborative research project to increase the number of students pursuing advanced STEM degrees, hosts a variety of themed competitions for programming and robotics skills, with prizes!

 eCybermission.
-This web-based STEM competition for sixth through ninth graders invites teams to propose solutions to real problems in their communities for state, regional and national awards.
+This web-based STEM competition for 6-9 grade students invites teams to propose solutions to real problems in their communities for state, regional and national awards.

 Imagine Cup.
 Students 16 and older are eligible to enter Microsoft’s global competition by creating an original technology project from start to finish in one of three categories: games, innovation and world citizenship.
-Finalists get a free trip to Seattle, Washington, and winning teams in all three categories walk away with $50,000.
+Winning teams in all three categories walk away with $100,000.

 Zero Robotics Tournaments.
 Middle and high school students write programs to control satellites in space.
-After several phases of virtual competition, finalists in these Massachusetts Institution of Technology-sponsored tournaments compete in a live championship aboard the International Space Station.
+After several phases of virtual competition, finalists compete in a live championship aboard the International Space Station.
 An astronaut will conduct the championship in microgravity with a live broadcast!